jonkracht/technical-notes/rhythmbox-notes.md

 ## Export playlist to a file
-In the hamburger-looking ic View -> Show Source Toolbar.
+In the hamburger-looking icon: View -> Show Source Toolbar.
 New toolbar appear.
 Playlist -> Save to File...

 Three formats available:  m3u, pls, xspf
 Use pls to retain playlist name when re-loading

 ## Plugins